hmrc/integration-catalogue-tools/README.md

 - **Title** :
 - **Description** :
 - **LastUpdated** : ISO 8601 date of when the definition was last updated.
+- **ReviewedDate** : ISO 8601 date of when the definition was last reviewed.
 - **Platform** : This is the identifier of your platform.
 - **ContactName** :
 - **ContactEmail** :